Skip to content

 Retainer Fee (Common for Growth Agencies)

-You pay a flat monthly fee for ongoing services.
-This ranges from $500 to $5,000+ per month depending on the agency and scope of services.
+A flat monthly fee for ongoing services.
+Ranges from $500 to $5,000+ per month depending on agency size and scope.

 Pros: Predictable cost.
-You keep 100% of your earnings.
-Cons: You pay even in slow months.
+You keep 100% of earnings.
+Cons: You pay in slow months.
 Risk of paying for services that do not deliver results.

 Hybrid Model

-A lower retainer fee plus a smaller commission on deals they bring in.
-For example, $500/month retainer plus 10% commission on brand deals.
+A lower monthly retainer plus a smaller commission on deals they bring in — for example, $500/month retainer plus 10% on brand deals.

-Pros: Balanced risk and reward for both parties.
-Cons: More complex to track and negotiate.
+Pros: Balanced risk for both parties.
+Cons: More complex to track and negotiate upfront.

 Project-Based

-Some agencies charge per project - for example, $2,000 for a content strategy package, or $500 for a brand deal negotiation.
+Some agencies charge per project — a content strategy package, a single brand deal negotiation, a platform audit.
 Good for specific needs without ongoing commitment.

 Red Flags: Agencies to Avoid